gwizdala/gwizdala.github.io/content/posts/setting-delegated-admin-privileges-in-aic.md

 * A **Fan** (Member) of multiple Teams in a Franchise

 **Organization membership is** **inherited**, meaning that if you assign a user as an Owner, Admin, or Member of a parent Organization they will also have that permission to the Organization’s children.

+> Note that delegated administration in this case is specifically Identity Management (IDM)-focused: meaning that we are managing metadata on Users and Organizations, not delegating Tenant Admin functionality like IGA, Applications, Journeys, etc.

 ## Delegated Administration Defaults